 Fly through the wilderness on the back of a dog sled behind your very own team of Alaskan huskies.
 If you have ever dreamed of driving your own sled, this dog sledding adventure is for you.
 Learn the role of each dog in the team and practice the basics of sled handling.
-Meet your team of sled dogs, harness them, and then set out on a five-mile journey through Alaska’s winter wonderland.
+Meet your team of sled dogs, harness them, and then set out on a six-mile journey through Alaska’s winter wonderland.
 Gain firsthand knowledge and experience of this centuries-old form of north country transportation.
-Moderate fitness level highly recommended.
+Moderate fitness level recommended.

 Need extra warm gear?
 We’ve got you covered.
 Arctic-quality parkas, snow pants, boots, hat, neck warmer, and mittens are provided for your use, free of charge.